 - Average approved changes in loss costs and rates

-- Additional legislative and other resources on
+The report also provides additional legislative and other resources available on

 NCCI monitors these activities and provides this report to keep you informed about emerging trends and hot issues affecting workers compensation.